fdietz/heki.css/README.md

 # heki.css
-A simple responsive boilerplate to kickstart your project.
+Simple responsive boilerplate to kickstart your project

 heki.css provides a minimal set of styles for a clean start at only *2.5kb gzipped*.
 It is intentionally not a UI framework and a great start if you feel that you don't need all the functionality provided by a larger framework.